Starting in 1965, Nashville was terrified by the prospect that a killing rapist was on the loose, targeting girls and women across the city.

 It was more than four years later when Kathy Jones, 12, was kidnapped, raped and killed in South Nashville.

-Called Kathy, blue-eyed, blonde-haired sixth grader was described as "sweet and quiet," "well behaved" but a bit of a loner by neighborhood kids after her death.
+Kathy, a blue-eyed, blonde-haired sixth grader, was described as "sweet and quiet," "well-behaved" but a bit of a loner by neighborhood kids after her death.
 A student at Woodbine Elementary School, she had a good mind and "wasn't the type to talk to strange men" her teacher said.

 On Nov.
 29, 1969, Jones left her home to walk to the Thompson Lane Roller Dome.
 Earlier that day, she helped her mother with chores around the house, earning a $1 for admission and a doughnut at Krispy Kreme on the way home.

 News reports from the time said the girl slipped away from her younger brothers "because she didn't want to be followed to the skating rink."